dwbzero/csv-tools/README.md

 so that we can get an idea of what columns are available.
 With this information, we might want to make a print-out of a selection of the columns which will allow some greater scrutiny of the data.
-We will use a command process pipe to select a subset of the columns using `csv-select` and to "pretty-print" them using `csv-print`.
+We will use a command process pipe to select a subset of the columns using `csvf select` and to "pretty-print" them using `csvf print`.
-The `csv-print` options `-H` means to print the full header names, `-N 10` means "analyze the first 10 rows to determine column widths", and `-n 20` means "stop printing after 20 rows".
+The `csvf print` options `-H` means to print the full header names, `-N 10` means "analyze the first 10 rows to determine column widths", and `-n 20` means "stop printing after 20 rows".
 By convention, command options are uppercase if they apply to the input, and they are lowercase if they apply to the output.
 _(If you run into a `UnicodeDecodeError`, then keep reading...)_

-    > csv-select STNAME,CTYNAME,Cases2000,Cases2005,Cases2010,Cases2015 ld-case-counts-by-county-00-15.csv
+    > csvf select STNAME,CTYNAME,Cases2000,Cases2005,Cases2010,Cases2015 ld-case-counts-by-county-00-15.csv
-      | csv-print -H -N 10 -n 20
+      | csvf print -H -N 10 -n 20

     STNAME  CTYNAME         Cases2000 Cases2005 Cases2010 Cases2015
     Alabama Autauga County  0         0         0         0